elbeardmorez/demo-python-three/README.md

                         'TARGET:10080'
   -p PORT, --port PORT  override the default port for listening (master mode),
                         or connecting (slave mode)
+  -dr DELAY, --delay-requests DELAY
-  -v LEVEL, --verbosity LEVEL
+                        add a delay (ms) to the processing of each url -v LEVEL, --verbosity LEVEL
                         increase the level of information output
 ```